Undergraduate institution: McMaster University, Canada; currently getting a master’s degree in health research methodology at McMaster University

 I used all AAMC materials and highly recommend them.
 I used a Prep 101 course for my first attempt and used Examkrackers books and NextStep practice tests and question banks for all three attempts.
 I liked to do tests online because the actual test was online.
 My crib sheets were printed so I could have them anywhere.

-I used the Khan Academy, but mostly for physics.
-I also used the AAMC Study Plan for each of my three attempts and it was helpful.
+I used Khan Academy, but mostly for physics.
+I also used the AAMC Study Plan for each of my three attempts, and it was helpful.

 What challenges or obstacles did you face?

 I took the MCAT exam three times.
 My first attempt was after my third year in undergrad, my second attempt was after my fourth year, and my third attempt was in January 2019 while working on my master’s.
-I’m currently getting my master’s degree in Health Research Methodology at McMaster University, and applying in October to Canadian medical schools and to American schools in the spring.
+I’m currently getting my master’s degree in health research methodology at McMaster University.
+I'm applying to Canadian medical schools in October and to American schools in the spring.

 Is there anything that you would’ve done differently to prepare?